 What if the student doesn't respond to OSSJA?

 If the student doesn't respond, holds are placed on his/her records

 What discipline is imposed?

 If the student admits the violation, the informal process includes sanctions, usually ranging from disciplinary probation to dismissal.
 Although students generally are not removed from the University for first -time violations, they may be suspended or dismissed in aggravated cases involving premeditation, conspiracy, theft of another's work, or other egregious academic dishonesty.
 For repeat violations, suspension or dismissal is imposed.
 Suspension and dismissal are noted on transcripts, and records are retained indefinitely.
-Other sanctions do not appear on transcripts, but disciplinary files are maintained for up to five years.
+Other sanctions do not appear on transcripts, but disciplinary files are maintained until graduation.
 All disciplinary records are confidential.
 The discipline imposed is designed to help the student learn from the experience, to promote fairness and honesty, and to uphold UC Davis' high academic standards.
 Students are often referred to campus resources such as the Student Academic Success Center or Student Health and Counseling Services to help ensure that they do not repeat their misconduct.

 What if the student denies the violation?

 If the student denies the violation, you may choose to have the matter